hhvn/openvasrun/README.md

 This Python script creates targets and tasks for each IP address listed in an input file.
 (Tested and working in a simple 40-target environment.)

-A future version of it will kick off the tasks up to a maximum number of concurrent runs, starting more tasks as others complete.
+The primary benefit is throttling: Openvas tasks up to a maximum number of concurrent runs will be started.
+As some complete, more will start up to the max_concurrent_scans variable, set to 3 by default.
+Edit the program to change it.
+In the future, it will be added as an optional argument.

 Features
 --------